 Once I placed the stencil on the sled, I started applying a tiny amount of Mod Podge matte to the lines of the stencil to avoid paint bleeding under the stencil.
 When the Mod Podge dried, which takes about 10 minutes with the amount I apply, I started stenciling.
 I generally use a sponge for stenciling and use only a tiny bit of paint.
 I like building up the actual color layer by layer so I won’t need to distress later on.

 After I was finished with the stenciling, I slowly took the stencil off the surface.
-To finish, I hot glued three mini red jingle bells on top of the berries.
+To finish, I gave it a coat of water based poly and I hot glued three mini red jingle bells on top of the berries.

 Here is a close up picture of our merry little sled.